ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 ## Sharing a database between different users

 Often, it is advantageous to share data computed in GRASS GIS by one user among other users working on the same project.
-On some systems, it is possible to have one GRASS GIS spatial database directory or one location (directory in the databse directory) shared and used by more than one person.
-Given how the users, user groups, and permisions work on Henry2, this not possible to achive using a set of permissions on the directories and a different approach involving symlinks and sharing parts of the database needs to be employed.
+On some systems, it is possible to have one GRASS GIS spatial database directory or one location (directory in the database directory) shared and used by more than one person.
+Given how the users, user groups, and permission work on Henry2, this not possible to achieve using a set of permissions on the directories and a different approach involving symlinks and sharing parts of the database needs to be employed.

 ### Location based on another user's location